 There are 2 types of stellar magnitude: absolute and apparent.

 The absolute magnitude is how bright the object would be if it was a set distance from the Earth.
 A distance of 10 parsecs is used.
 A parsec is a distance unit used in astronomy.
 It is the same as 3.26 light years, or 31,000 billion kilometres (19,000 billion miles)!
 Absolute magnitudes let us compare the brightness of different objects.

 The apparent magnitude is how bright the object appears to be from Earth.
 When objects get further away from Earth they appear fainter.
 A star more than 10 parsecs away from Earth will look fainter than its absolute magnitude.
 A star which is closer will be brighter than its absolute magnitude.

-The human eye can detect a difference of one magnitude quite easily.
-Smaller differences are much harder to see, needing a lot of practise.
+The human eye can detect a difference of 1 magnitude quite easily.
+Smaller differences are much harder to see, needing a lot of practice.
 The night sky today is much harder to observe using only our eyes.
 Dim stars are often hard to see because of light pollution.
 Going somewhere far from towns and cities allows us to see many more stars.

 |Sirius (brightest star in sky)||-1.5|

 |Dimmest star seen with naked eye||6|